Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

-His life had changed.
+His life had changed, and for the better.
 So much, so fast, so good, so satisfying, so amazing, and all at once.
 Jeremy felt tears begin to pool in his eyes, and he let them flow.
 They were happy tears, and he was smiling.
-His life changed, no one else’s.
+Yes, for once his life changed.

 That’s what it was.

 Thanks to Cole Parker for editing One Life Changed

 If you enjoyed this story,